AdobeDocs/experience-manager-65.en/help/assets/launch.md

 1. Near the upper-right corner of the page, click **[!UICONTROL Save & Build for Development]**.

-   In few minutes the library is created and ready to use.
+   In few minutes, the library is created and ready to use.

    ![image2019-7-15_15-3-34](assets/image2019-7-15_15-3-34.png)

    >[!NOTE]
    >
-   >The next time you make changes to your Experience Platform Launch configuration, go to the **[!UICONTROL Publishing]** tab under the **[!UICONTROL Property]** configuration, then click your previously created library.
+   >The next time you change your Experience Platform Launch configuration, go to the **[!UICONTROL Publishing]** tab under the **[!UICONTROL Property]** configuration, then click your previously created library.
    >
    >
    >From the library publishing screen, click **[!UICONTROL Add All Changed Resources]**, then click **[!UICONTROL Save & Build for Development]**.

-#### Moving a library up through environment levels {#moving-a-library-up-through-environment-levels}
+#### Moving up a library through environment levels {#moving-a-library-up-through-environment-levels}

-1. After a new library is added, it is initially located in the Development environment.
+1. After a new library is added, it is found in the Development environment.
 To move it to the Staging environment level (which corresponds to the Submitted column), from the library's drop-down menu, click **[!UICONTROL Submit for Approval]**.

    ![image2019-7-15_15-52-37](assets/image2019-7-15_15-52-37.png)